ergon/airlock-helm-charts/charts/microgateway/README.md

   ```console
   helm upgrade -i microgateway airlock/microgateway -f license.yaml
   ```

-:exclamation: Airlock Microgateway will not work without a valid license.
-To order one, please contact sales@airlock.com.

 :information_source: **Note**:<br>
 In productive environments, licenses might be deployed and handled in a different lifecycles.
 In such cases, an existing license secret may be referenced.
 Further information is provided in chapter [Secure handling of license and passphrase](#secure-handling-of-license-and-passphrase).